Demazure crystals for flagged key polynomials: Insertion algorithms

-Definition~\ref{weak EG} is non-constructive, but observe that ordinary EG insertion can be described in a similar way: $P(\rho)$ is the unique increasing tableau whose row reading word is Coxeter-Knuth equivalent to $\rho$.
-Fortunately, there is also an explicit algorithm to compute $\hat{P}(\rho)$, which we review in the next section.
+Definition~\ref{weak EG} is a generalization of the ordinary \defn{Edelman--Greene insertion} \cite[Def.~6.20]{EG}, which can be defined similarly: the \defn{Edelman--Greene insertion tableau} is the unique increasing semistandard Young tableau whose row reading word is Coxeter--Knuth equivalent to $\rho$.
+Both tableaux can be computed by explicit inductive algorithms, as we explain in the next section.